OpenAnswers/top4j/docs/JMX_INTERFACE.md

 **MBeanCpuTime:** The amount of CPU time in milliseconds consumed by the MBean update() operation per invocation.

+**Enabled:** Boolean flag indicating whether the MBean is enabled (true) or disabled (false).
+Disabled MBeans will no longer receive updates via the MBean update() operation or the Top4J Java Agent stats update process.
+An MBean will be marked as disabled if the update() operation encounters an unexpected exception.

+**FailureReason:** If the update() operation encounters an unexpected exception the failure reason will be stored within the FailureReason MBean attribute.

 ### Operations

 **update():** Update MBean attributes with latest data.